uxa/CS410-final-project/README.md

         - `--time` - total duration of the stream in seconds (example - 10, defaults to 20)
         - `--file` - save the tweets and performed analysis to a file named `TweetStreamAnalysis.txt` in the current workspace
         - `--visualize` - visualizes the predictions using a pie chart.
 Saves to file when `--file` flag is used

+*Please Note: This app provides default API access keys to use this application for testing purposes.
+It is however, recommended to change these to values in `app.py` for extensive usage.
+Instructions to generate new keys can be found [here](https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens) if you would like to change these keys.*

 ### Examples